1. RESERVATIONS AND PAYMENTS

 iii.
 Alternatively, payments can be made by credit card (VISA, MasterCard, Discover and American Express) or wire transfers.
 Please contact us for banking and credit card authorization details.

 d.
-Any reservation made within sixty (60) days of commencement of a safari may be accepted provided space is available, payment in full is received, and provided that travel documents can be delivered prior to departure.
+Any reservation made within seventy-five (75) days of commencement of a safari may be accepted provided space is available, payment in full is received, and provided that travel documents can be delivered prior to departure.

 e.
 AAC will not provide tickets, coupons, vouchers or documents until full payment has been received by AAC.